 Each year a dedicated group of students meets to practice for the Science Olympiad, a competition held each spring.
 Students may build structures or machines to use in the competition or study concepts that may be included in a quiz during the contest.
 They also learn how to think quickly and adapt so that they can participate in the challenging events at the Olympiad.
 Science Olympiad is advised by Mrs. Nolan and meets 3-4 p.m. on Tuesdays.

 The Stage Crew is responsible for the sound and lighting during school production.
 Stage Crew is advised by Mrs. Johansen and meets regularly for one month prior to the fall production and for two months prior to the spring production.
 Meeting dates vary according to production needs.

 The Student Council serves the student body while allowing them to engage in the democratic process.
-The mission of the council is to serve the community, act as liaison to the student body and administration and serve as leaders within their school building.
-Student Council is advised by Mrs. Golden and meets 3-4 p.m on Tuesdays.
+Its mission is to serve the community, act as liaison to the student body and administration and serve as leaders within the school building.
+Student Council is advised by Mrs. Golden and meets 3-4 p.m.
+Tuesdays.

 Students Against Destructive Decisions (SADD)

 The mission of SADD is to provide students with the best prevention tools possible to deal with issues of underage drinking, other drug use, impaired driving, and other destructive decisions.
 Liberty SADD strives to achieve this mission by working in positive ways to help provide the community with awareness for all ages.
 SADD is advised by Mrs. Davies and meets 3-4 p.m. on the first and third Thursdays of the month.

 Today’s Students, Tomorrow’s Teachers (TSTT)